toskumar/blog/AWSServices.md

 AWS IoT is a managed cloud platform that lets connected devices easily and securely interact with cloud applications and other devices.

 ### AWS Greengrass
-AWS Greengrass is software that lets you run local compute, messaging, and data caching for connected devices in a secure way.
+AWS Greengrass is a software that lets you run local compute, messaging, and data caching for connected devices in a secure way.

 ### AWS IoT Button
 AWS IoT Button is a programmable button based on the Amazon Dash Button hardware.